Corporate Policy on Modern Slavery and Human Trafficking.

 • Ensure that the organisation strives for continual improvement in its environmental performance and Environmental Management System.

-Ensafe are committed to working with our Interested Parties to reduce our impact on the environment by management initiatives and to encourage all aspects of the business to be environmentally conscious in our BAU work operations.
+Ensafe are committed to working with our Interested Parties to ensure that we have a minimal impact on the environment by suitable management initiatives and to actively encourage all aspects of the business to be environmentally conscious in our BAU work operations.

 Recognising our environmental impact and monitoring our management systems will help drive policy changes and in the long term contribute towards more decarbonised energy systems, environmental and energy law, climate change and biodiversity and conservation and sustainable aquaculture.